More women are putting their money to work in the stock market and, when they do, they appear to be better positioned for success.

 - Save more of their income.

-A 2017 survey by Fidelity Investments, for example, found that female investors outperform male investors by an average of 40 basis points, or 0.4 percent — a seemingly negligible difference but one packs a punch over time.1
+A recent survey by Fidelity Investments, for example, found that female investors outperform male investors by an average of 40 basis points, or 0.4 percent — a seemingly negligible difference but one that packs a punch over time.1

-Using current workplace savings rates and a hypothetical salary of $50,000, the survey found that women who start investing at age 22 would have $276,000 (or 15.4 percent) more socked away by age 67 than their male counterpart.
-That calculation uses the study findings that women typically save 9 percent of their salary annually and achieve a 6.4 percent annual rate of return, while men save 8.6 percent of their salaries each year and achieve a 6 percent annual rate of return.
+Using average workplace savings rates and a hypothetical salary of $50,000, a prior Fidelity survey found that women who start investing at age 22 would have $276,000 (or 15.4 percent) more socked away by age 67 than their male counterpart.
+That calculation uses the study findings that women typically save 9 percent of their salary annually and achieve a 6.4 percent annual rate of return, while men save 8.6 percent of their salaries each year and achieve a 6 percent annual rate of return.2

-Another study by Warwick Business School, sponsored by Barclays, found female investors outperformed males by a wider margin —1.2 percent.2 And the University of California, Berkeley famously found almost two decades ago that female investors tend to outperform their male peers by just under a percentage point per year.3
+Another study by Warwick Business School, sponsored by Barclays, found female investors outperformed males by a wider margin —1.2 percent.3 And the University of California, Berkeley famously found almost two decades ago that female investors tend to outperform their male peers by just under a percentage point per year.4

 To secure their financial future, more women need to educate themselves about the risks and potential rewards of investing, said Cindy Hounsell, president of the Women’s Institute for a Secure Retirement, (WISER).